Aryan8912/project_cryptoverse-main/README.md

-This is a code repository for the corresponding MERN stack development. create a Google Clone app.
+This is a code repository for the corresponding MERN stack development.
 We're going to use React and Goole Search API powered by https://rapidapi.com . become the master of working with APIs.